sherylg343/smarthome/TESTING.md

 3. Tested Scheduler to determine if code could be eliminated from scheduleToggler function - rendered unnecessary when House/Room selection was moved ahead of the Device selection in the Scheduler.
+4. I added an alert to the Target Temp fields and then needed one for Celsius as well.
+To accommodate this and to fix the issue of them appearing in all fields each time one was changed, I used the concept of classes and a data-attribute as suggested by my mentor and [Eventyret_mentor](https://code-institute-room.slack.com/team/U4MVA9YQP), and it worked well with temperate literals.
+It is a good solution for #2 listed below in "Remaining Issues," but there was not time to implement it in the initial phase.
-4. Formatted comments in JavaScript file to meet JSDocs specs.
+5. Formatted comments in JavaScript file to meet JSDocs specs.
-5. Revised all files so code is no wider than approximately 80 characters.
+6. Revised all files so code is no wider than approximately 80 characters.
-6. Revised JavaScript/jQuery code to add more variables as references rather than use class and id's (per [Eventyret_mentor](https://code-institute-room.slack.com/team/U4MVA9YQP)).
+7. Revised JavaScript/jQuery code to add more variables as references rather than use class and id's (per [Eventyret_mentor](https://code-institute-room.slack.com/team/U4MVA9YQP)).
-7. HTML Validator showed error for select option without a value.
+8. HTML Validator showed error for select option without a value.
 I had 8 of these error.
 On [stackOverflow](https://stackoverflow.com/questions/22237658/html5-validation-error-with-select-required-attribute) I found solution that meets validator requirements yet enables me to keep a
 blankoption: "&nbsp;".
-8. Also, my mentor told me about the best practice for code width to be approximately 80 characters wide.
+9. Also, my mentor told me about the best practice for code width to be approximately 80 characters wide.
 I went back through and revised code to meet that guideline with exception of URL's - which won't work if broken by line break.
-9. Copy in the README and TESTING was copied into a Word to check and correct spelling.
+10. Copy in the README and TESTING was copied into a Word to check and correct spelling.

 ### Remaining Issues and Resolutions
 1. Browser compatibility issues remain as described above.